Gitmember883/Gitmember883/README.md

-- 👋 Hi, I’m @Gitmember883
+- 👋 Hi, I’m @Gitmember883/Rishab.
 - 👀 I’m interested in Sports/robotics/coding in python,java,vs code etc.. ^-^
-- 🌱 I’m currently learning how to make a game and website using vs code and python
+- 🌱 I’m currently learning how to make a game and website using c++,Java and python.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me my LinkedIn profile-Rishab Mishra
 - 😄 Pronouns: He/Him